rakshit1504/MyApp-CRUDmvc/README.md

 ## 📬 Contact

-Built as part of internship training in .NET technologies.
+Built by Rakshit Bansal as part of internship training in .NET technologies.
 For more details, feel free to connect or reach out.

 ---